-- Enhanced user experience through more secure and simplified transactions
+- Enhanced user experience through more secure and simplified transactions.

-- Improved two-way business transactions between co-regulators and the regulated community
+- Improved two-way business transactions between co-regulators and the regulated community.

-- Improved collaborative work between co-regulators by eliminating barriers between agencies
+- Improved collaborative work between co-regulators by eliminating barriers between agencies.

-- Reduced costs by providing “Single-Sign-On” functionality to entities that lack the resources to create such a system for themselves
+- Reduced costs by providing “Single-Sign-On” functionality to entities that lack the resources to create such a system for themselves.

-The project team developed interagency workflows for agency staff to use the E-Enterprise Federated Identity Management (EE-FIM) system to share air and water quality monitoring and modeling data across state lines and collaborate with other agencies in responding to environmental incidents.
+The project team developed interagency workflows for agency staff to use the EE-FIM system to share air and water quality monitoring and modeling data across state lines and collaborate with other agencies in responding to environmental incidents.

 EE-FIM Phase I report, Partner Integration and Gap Analysis